filecoin-project/FIPs/FIPS/fip-xxxx-v3-hamt.md

 To see more of the discussion look at the thread in the go-hamt-ipld issue [here](https://github.com/filecoin-project/go-hamt-ipld/issues/54)

-### D
-The go-hamt-ipld issue [here](https://github.com/filecoin-project/go-hamt-ipld/issues/75) examines several variants of the `SetIfAbsent` method.
-We could alternatively modify `Set` instead of adding a new call, however this would require changing every existing `Set` caller when moving to the new HAMT interface.
-Orthogonally we could also make the `Set`/`SetIfAbsent` interface more expressive either accepting a receiving parameter to fill with the previous value for a key as in `Get` or adding a callback parameter that could operate over the previous value for a key.
-These are reasonable changes but are more complex and the current motivating specs-actors use case does not need the additional expressiveness.
-They may make for good future changes.

 ## Backwards Compatibility

 ### A